thrust::device_reference#

 -

-value_type operator++(int)
+value_type operator++(int)#

 Postfix increment operator copies the object referenced by this

-, and returns the copy.The following code snippet demonstrates the semantics of
+device_reference, increments the object referenced by thisdevice_reference, and returns the copy.The following code snippet demonstrates the semantics of

-postfix increment operator.#include <thrust/device_vector.h> #include <assert.h> ... thrust::device_vector<int> v(1,0); thrust::device_ptr<int> ptr = &v[0]; thrust::device_reference<int> ref(ptr); // ref equals 0 assert(ref == 0); // the object pointed to by ptr equals 0 assert(*ptr == 0); // v[0] equals 0 assert(v[0] == 0); // increment ref int x = ref++; // x equals 0 assert(x == 0) // ref equals 1 assert(ref == 1); // the object pointed to by ptr equals 1 assert(*ptr == 1); // v[0] equals 1 assert(v[0] == 1);
+device_reference'spostfix increment operator.#include <thrust/device_vector.h> #include <assert.h> ... thrust::device_vector<int> v(1,0); thrust::device_ptr<int> ptr = &v[0]; thrust::device_reference<int> ref(ptr); // ref equals 0 assert(ref == 0); // the object pointed to by ptr equals 0 assert(*ptr == 0); // v[0] equals 0 assert(v[0] == 0); // increment ref int x = ref++; // x equals 0 assert(x == 0) // ref equals 1 assert(ref == 1); // the object pointed to by ptr equals 1 assert(*ptr == 1); // v[0] equals 1 assert(v[0] == 1);

 Note